At sixteen years old, I made the tough decision to eliminate my biological father from my life forever.

-In The (Anti)Social Butterfly, I wrote about these friends, and the great luck I’ve had with finding selfless, giving people who understand the importance of living for more than ourselves.
+I wrote about these friends in previous articles, and the great luck I’ve had with finding selfless, giving people who understand the importance of living for more than ourselves.
 These are the friends you call at midnight to help you bury a body – if you catch my meaning.

 My friends come from all over the world, from all walks of life, and all socio-economic strata.
 Throughout my 26 years, I’ve befriended thugs, architects, hippies, executives, entrepreneurs, college graduates, high school dropouts, and everything in-between.

 And not one of them became my friend by accident.